Skip to content

 var global = Sprite2D.New()

-If you assign newly created objects to these globals, they still need to be used every frame and unless you made a copy first, the original reference will be lost.
-Therefore, unless you really know what you are doing, do not assign new objects to any global variables after the engine has started up.
+If you assign newly created objects to these globals, they still need to be used every frame and unless you made a copy of it first, the original reference will be lost.
+Therefore, unless you really know what you are doing, do not assign objects to any global variables after the engine has started up.

 Memory safety protections only apply within a single thread, please be careful when using goroutines and make sure only to use Thread Safe APIs.
 Prefer channels or signals wherever possible and Share Memory by Communicating to prevent data races.